How to Play Sudoku

 - Crosshatching: Focus on one box at a time.
 Check which numbers are missing and where they can be placed.

-- Pencil marks: Use the Draft/Note mode to write possible candidates in cells.
+- Pencil Marks: Use the Draft/Note mode to write possible candidates in cells.
 This helps with harder puzzles.

 Tips for Beginners